Skip to main content

 Air Quality Rules to Address Federal Regulations 2025

-Proposed rule
+Adopted rule

 Rulemaking contact: Alex Meadows, 971-349-9578

-The Oregon Department of Environmental Quality is updating its air quality rules to match recent changes made by the federal government.
+The Oregon Department of Environmental Quality updated its air quality rules to match recent changes made by the federal government.
 This process ensures that Oregon's rules remain at least as protective as federal standards and helps streamline the permitting process.
 Permit writers must apply the most protective standards to all facilities operating in Oregon.
 Aligning Oregon's rules with federal rules makes the permitting process more efficient.

-This rule update includes five key changes:
+This rule update includes four key changes:

 1. Adopting the latest federal regulations

-2. Adjusting rules for startup, shutdown, and malfunction emergency situations; permitted facilities
+2. Adjusting rules for startup, shutdown, and malfunction emergency situations; permitted facilities:

 • Must report all emissions